JuginPower/analyzer/README.md

 ## Features
 - A working algorithm for determining the [pivot](https://chartschool.stockcharts.com/table-of-contents/technical-indicators-and-overlays/technical-overlays/pivot-points) levels on a chart.
 	![example-pivots.png](docs/pics/example-pivots.png)
-- A working algorithm for determining the [standard deviations](https://en.wikipedia.org/wiki/Standard_deviation) of a price from the opening price of each month.
+- A working algorithm for determining the [standard deviations](https://en.wikipedia.org/wiki/Standard_deviation) of a stock from the opening price of each month.
     ![example-standard deviation.png](docs/pics/example-standard%20deviation.png)
 ### Planed Features
 - Switch to a Maria DB database